Jabari-Byrd/Glory-Dump/README.md

 - **Complex mechanics**: May be difficult to understand

 ### 🔒 Program Security
-- **Immutable program**: No upgrades after deployment to mainnet
+- **Immutable program**: Recommend deploying with upgrade authority removed for mainnet
-- **Admin controls**: Limited to epoch management and emergency pause
+- **Admin controls**: Limited to epoch management and emergency pause; rewards are capped and single-use per tier; join fees routed to treasury PDA
 - **Open source**: All code publicly auditable
-- **Bug bounty**: On-chain reward system for finding vulnerabilities
+- **Bug bounty**: On-chain reward system for finding vulnerabilities with capped supply enforcement

 ### 💸 Zero Budget Design
 - **No paid audits**: Open source + bug bounty